Disruptor Beam is now Beamable, pivots from making games to helping games make money

 He said Beamable enables game developers to turn their products into scalable, sustainable businesses by incorporating what he claims is best-of-class commerce and social functionality.

-“It’s a new life in the business, a complete restart using the technology we used to build Star Wars: Timelines,” Radoff said.
+“It’s a new life in the business, a complete restart using the technology we used to build Star Trek: Timelines,” Radoff said.
 “It’s basically all the things you need to operate a game as a service.
 We moved it out of the game and packaged it into a technology that can be sold to other developers.
 The rebirth of the company now is around this technology.”

 Beamable has a cloud-based software-as-a-service (SaaS) that enables in-game storefronts, merchandising, content management, and rich social interactions for players—built to scale to as large a population of players as needed.